-The Archive of Hispanic Literature on Tape at the Library of Congress dates back to 1943.
-It contains nearly seven-hundred recordings of poets and prose writers participating in sessions at the Library’s Recording Laboratory and at other locations around Spain and Latin America.
+The PALABRA Archive (formerly Archive of Hispanic Literature on Tape) at the Library of Congress dates back to 1943.
+It contains nearly eight-hundred recordings of poets and prose writers participating in sessions at the Library’s Recording Laboratory and at other locations.
 To date, writers from thirty-two countries are represented in this collection which includes readings in Spanish, Portuguese, Catalan, French, Náhuatl, Zapotec, Aymara, English and Dutch.

 The Handbook of Latin American Studies (HLAS) contains scholarly assessments of publications related to Latin America, from the 1930s to the present, including books, articles, maps, e-resources, and more.